 The Q70T has an optional black frame insertion that can help reduce motion blur.
 Unfortunately, the timing is quite off, causing visible duplication of the image.

 This TV can interpolate lower frame rate content up to 120Hz.
-To enable it, you have to set Picture Clarity to 'On', set Dejudder to 10 for 30fps, and Remove Blur to 10 for 60fps content.
+To enable it, you have to set Picture Clarity to 'On', set Judder Reduction to '10' for 30fps, and Blur Reduction to '10' for 60fps content.

 With motion interpolation enabled, there's noticeable duplication in fast scenes, and when displaying more intense scenes, it introduces a good amount of artifacts.

-We noticed that the De-Blur setting doesn't seem to do anything when displaying 30fps content.
+We noticed that the Blur Reduction setting doesn't seem to do anything when displaying 30fps content.
 There's a new firmware available that can potentially fix this, we will provide an update once we've tested it.

 The Q70T is able to display lower frame rate content without much stutter, due to its slightly slower response time.
 It can still happen at times and if it bothers you, enabling Picture Clarity can help.